vidjil/vidjil/doc/quality.md

 ## Continuous integration, continuous or qualified delivery

 Continuous integration (CI) consists in systematically testing the modification brought to the code (either on the algorithm or on the web application).
-This is used since 2017, and the test coverage are regularly improved.
+This is used since 2017, and the test coverage regularly improves.

 Continuous delivery (CD) consists in systematically deploying new releases when the tests succeed.
 We aim at reaching this point on the public test server (app.vidjil.org).
 As of 2020, we have automated delivery that is still triggered by the core developpers.